 The Tastes of USA BBQ: Best Barbecue in Memphis

 Welcome back barbecue adventurers!
-Here is the third installment of The Tastes of USA BBQ Memphis edition.
-Memphis is
+Here is the third installment of The Tastes of USA Memphis BBQ edition.

-Memphis is a style of barbecue that uses a slow cooking method as well, and locals use a pit to cook the meat.
-Memphis is also known for their tasty barbecue sandwiches and a favorite is chopped with pork.
+Memphis barbecue is a style of barbecue that uses a slow cooking method as well, and locals use a pit to cook the meat.
+Memphis is also known for their tasty barbecue pulled pork sandwiches.

 Memphis Style BBQ Sauce

 This sauce is a delicious example of Memphis BBQ!

 - One fourth a cup of cider vinegar

 - Half teaspoon of cayenne pepper

 - One tablespoon of onion, garlic and chili powder

 - Two Teaspoons of liquid smoke